Harrison Ford awarded honorary Palme d'Or at the Cannes Film Festival

-US actor, Harrison Ford, was awarded a Palme d'Or for lifetime achievement at the Cannes Film Festival ahead of the premiere of his latest Indiana Jones film.
+The US actor was awarded an honorary Palme d'Or for lifetime achievement at the Cannes Film Festival ahead of the premiere of his latest, and last, Indiana Jones film.

-Eighty-year-old US actor Harrison Ford, has been awarded an honorary Palme d’Or for lifetime achievement at the Cannes Film Festival ahead of the premiere of his last Indiana Jones film.
+It's been quite the week for octogenarians in the headlines and much has been written and said about Harrison Ford's appearance ahead of the screening of his final Indiana Jones film.

 The much-anticipated premiere of "Indiana Jones and the Dial of Destiny", the fifth in the series, took place on Thursday evening, 15 years since Ford last played the adventurous archaeologist.

-As he arrived at the event, Ford walked across the red carpet hand-in-hand with his wife, Calista Flockhart, and was joined by members of the cast as John Williams’ iconic score played.
+As he arrived at the event, Ford, now 80, walked across the red carpet hand-in-hand with his wife, Calista Flockhart, and was joined by members of the cast as John Williams’ iconic score played.

 In the theatre, the visibly moved star received a standing ovation before being presented with the honorary award.